ecrane314/irrigation-nation/write_raspbian_instructions.md

  psk="<Password for your wireless LAN>"
 }
 ```
+## Add a user
+See link above about headless setup.
+In the latest releases, April 2022 [pi default use is removed](https://www.raspberrypi.com/news/raspberry-pi-bullseye-update-april-2022/)

 ## Post boot
 Check this file after booting.
 Remove plaintext passwords if encoded version is there